-(4) Examples of inappropriate conduct which may constitute sexual harassment include but are not limited to:
+(d) Sexual harassment can be directed at a member of the same or different sex or sexual orientation.
+Examples of inappropriate conduct which may constitute sexual harassment include but are not limited to:

-(a) Sexual advances or propositions, either explicit or implied.
+(i) Sexual advances or propositions, either explicit or implied.

-(b) Sexually suggestive or sexually degrading innuendo, comments or gestures.
+(ii) Sexually suggestive or sexually degrading innuendo, comments or gestures.

-(c) Remarks or inquiries about sexual activity, sexual orientation, or gender identity or expression.
+(iii) Remarks or inquiries about sexual activity, sexual orientation, or gender identity or expression.

-(d) The display or communication of sexually oriented material (including through e-mail or other electronic means).
+(iv) The display or communication of sexually oriented material (including through e-mail or other electronic means).

-(e) Unwanted touching, hugging, or contacting another's body.
+(v) Unwanted touching, hugging, or contacting another's body.

 (E) No supervisor (including a faculty supervisor), manager, or official representative of the university shall directly or indirectly imply or threaten that an applicant, employee, or student's submission to or refusal of sexual advances will positively or negatively affect his or her employment, employment conditions, career development, or academic status.
 This prohibition includes, but is not limited to, instructors, faculty members, graduate assistants and teaching assistants.

-(1) For purposes of this policy, a consensual intimate or sexual relationship is a relationship of an intimate, dating, and/or sexual nature entered into with the consent of both parties (hereinafter referred to as relationship for purposes of this policy).
+(1) For purposes of this policy, a consensual intimate or sexual relationship is a relationship of an intimate, dating, and/or sexual nature entered into with the consent of both parties (hereinafter referred to as a relationship for purposes of this policy).

 (2) This policy applies to employees and individuals, whether paid or unpaid, who teach, coach, evaluate, supervise, advise, control, or influence student employment, academic, or resource opportunities.
 These individuals include but are not limited to:

-(a) Faculty and instructors (including visiting faculty/instructors),
+(a) Faculty, lecturers, and instructors (including visiting faculty/ instructors),

 (b) Graduate students,